It's World Breastfeeding Week, so here are the key things we wish we'd known about breastfeeding

 Breastfeeding support is vital

-The theme for World Breastfeeding Week in 2019 is about supporting all parents to help everyone meet their breastfeeding goals.
+The theme for World Breastfeeding Week in 2019 was about supporting all parents to help everyone meet their breastfeeding goals.
 Many new parents can struggle with breastfeeding - it's not just you - but it's important to reach out for help, from your midwife, doctor or a specialist helpline.
 TalkMum editor Gill who blogs over at A Baby on Board relied on midwife support with breastfeeding and later breastfeeding drop-in cafes to help keep her feeding her first daughter (and a few years on, you can read her post about breastfeeding a four year old).

 You can still breastfeed if your baby has allergies